Sony WH1000XM2 are the best Bluetooth noise cancelling headphones.

 Wow! the Foo Fighters – The Pretender was playing and they had never sounded this AWESOME before.
 It was like Dave Grohl and the band were standing right there singing to me.
 I almost forgot the shop attendant was standing next to me.
 I looked up and noticed he was talking to me, but obviously I couldn’t hear him over “You’re the pretender, What if I say I will never surrender?“.

 I reached up to turn the volume down, but there were no buttons on either side.
-Confusion ???
-I took the headphones off and the shop attendant pointed out that the headphones were touch sensitive on the right can.
+Confusion???
+I took the headphones off and the shop attendant pointed out that the headphones were touch sensitive on the right can (can = ear speaker).
 He showed me how to turn the volume up and down by touching in an upwards or downwards direction, and he mentioned that I should flick backwards to hear the previous song or forwards to hear the next song.
 One tap paused the song and another tap started the song.
-Holding down in the middle muted the song and started Google Assistant (Ah!
+Holding a single finger down in the middle of the can muted the song and started Google Assistant (Ah!
 Okay Google works on these headphones – sweet).
 So I put them back on my head and followed his instructions and yes, the touch controls were very clever.
 One doesn’t have to tap too hard either.
 In fact I instantly preferred them over actual buttons, but it took a bit of getting use too and to know exactly where to stroke the ‘can’ so to speak. 😉

-Quick Attention turns down the music and imports ambient sounds for conversations
+Hold right hand over the can mutes the music and imports ambient sounds for conversations.

 While the song was rocking out, the shop attendant held his hand over the right can and the music dialled right down and I could hear him talking clearly.
 The sound difference was incredible.
 He said, “This is a great feature of these headphones…”, and removed his hand from the right can and instantly I heard Dave Grohl saying “I’m the voice inside your head”, (ha ha timely), he then placed his hand back over the right can, and again the music dialled right down and I could hear him saying, “… you don’t have to remove the headphones or stop or pause the music in order to hear someone speaking to you, just touch your whole hand over the right can…”.
 He removed his hand again and instantly I could hear Dave Grohl screaming, “Mirrored in your stare, I’m what’s left, I’m what’s right, I’m the enemy ...“ It was totally incredible!
 SOLD!
 (What a great salesman). 😀